pcandoalmeida/data-engineering-resources/README.md

 * __Snakify__: https://snakify.org/en/ A great, exercise based introduction to Python to complement slides/projects!

-* __Python Tutor__: a handy tool to help visualise your code's execution: https://pythontutor.com/visualize.html#mode=edit
+* __Python Tutor__: A handy tool to help visualise your code's execution: https://pythontutor.com/visualize.html#mode=edit

+* __Real Python__: Some of the internet's best resources for Python development: https://realpython.com/